 - Integrates with services such as Google Analytics.

 - Can be extended to do more such as custom invoices, custom products, etc.

 - Native integration with a large number of third-party software platforms.

 Choosing a theme for your WooCommerce website

-Aside from your store’s functionalities, the design of your website is equally important to maximize your e-commerce sales and to ensure that customers keep coming back.
+Aside from your store’s functionalities, the design of your website is equally important to maximise your e-commerce sales and to ensure that customers keep coming back.
 Online shoppers prefer websites that load fast and those that have a straightforward interface.